 The opening ceremony of the railway communication with Afghanistan near the customs post Imamnazar Turkmenistan, November, 2016 year

-As a result of the transport corridor "North - South" attracted the attention of many public figures from Moscow to Delhi.
-Russian President Vladimir Putin has called the initiative "major project", and transport corridor development was one of the main subjects discussed at the trilateral summit held last summer, which took Russian involvement, Azerbaijan and Iran.
-In addition, the Prime Minister of India, Narendra Modi discussed the project at meetings with the presidents of Russia and Iran in the past year.
-Since the launch of the project in 2000, the list of participating countries, supplemented by at least 11 points.
+As a result, the attention of many statesmen from Moscow to Delhi has been riveted to the transport corridor "North-South".
+Russian President Vladimir Putin called the initiative "the main project," and the development of the transport corridor was one of the main subjects of discussion at the trilateral summit held last summer, in which Russia, Azerbaijan and Iran took part.
+In addition, Indian Prime Minister Narendra Modi discussed the project at meetings with the presidents of Russia and Iran last year.
+Since the launch of the project in 2000, the list of participating countries has been replenished by at least 11 points.

-The value of political support is huge, but the fate of the corridor, above all, will depend on its cost-effectiveness.
-Tests show that the project really has the potential, albeit modest.
-Held in 2014, the test cargo delivery took about half the time than a similar service on existing paths: the road from Mumbai to St Petersburg took no 40, but only 20 days.
-Last October, on a test delivery was spent 23 days, and this in the absence of rail links between Azerbaijan and Iran.
-According to some experts, the transport corridor "North - South" has great economic prospects in comparison with some other budding terrestrial routes between Asia and Europe.
+The importance of political support is enormous, but the fate of the transport corridor, first of all, will depend on its economic effectiveness.
+Tests show that the project does have potential, albeit modest.
+The test delivery of cargo carried out in 2014 took about half as much time as similar delivery on existing routes: the road from Mumbai to St. Petersburg took not 40, but only 20 days.
+Last October, the test delivery was spent 23 days, and this is in the absence of a railway connection between Azerbaijan and Iran.
+According to some experts, the North-South transport corridor has great economic prospects compared to some other promising land routes between Asia and Europe.

 In order to become effective and take its rightful place in world trade, the project should be a convincing alternative sea routes.
 Most likely, will be transported agricultural products from India and raw material from Iran and Russia on a new transport corridor.
 As for the markets, trading companies within the country for the most part will consider a new route profitable.
 Nevertheless, for the vast number of products and destinations will remain relevant slower, but cheaper way.